facebookresearch/fastMRI/README.md

 ## Cite

-If you use the fastMRI data or code in your project, please consider citing the arXiv paper:
+If you use the fastMRI data or code in your project, please cite the arXiv
+paper:

 ```BibTeX
 @inproceedings{zbontar2018fastMRI,